National inventory system

 Summary of key data sources

 Energy statistics required for compilation of the NAEI are obtained from the Digest of UK Energy Statistics (DUKES).
-DUKES is compiled and published by the Department of Energy and Climate Change (BEIS).
+DUKES is compiled and published by the Department for Business, Energy & Industrial Strategy (BEIS).
 DUKES is available on the BEIS website.

 Information on industrial processes is provided either directly to Ricardo Energy & Environment by the individual plant operators or from: